blancoh/jenkins-packer-pipeline/README.md

 Jenkins Packer Build Pipeline

-OS version: Ubuntu Bionic 18.04
+Current OS version: Ubuntu Bionic 18.04

+Jenkins required plugins: Pipeline, CloudBees AWS Credentials, GIT

 Purpose of this project is to Create an Amazon VPC, Build an Amazon Machine Image (AMI) and Destroy the Amazon VPC.